xcart/xcart-docs/_pages/kb_en/general_setup/email_notifications.md

 * ![scheme.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/scheme.png)
   Here you can enable/disable the header, greeting and signature of the notification and edit the notification text.

-  Also you can find the name of a notification body template that you can refer to if you need to customize the notification structure.
+  Also, you can find the name of a notification body template that you can refer to if you need to customize the notification structure.
 The body template may include other templates to generate the email notification.
 To customize it, you'll need to copy appropriate templates to the "skins/theme_tweaker/mail/" (or "skins/custom_skin/mail/" if you use CustomSkin module) directory within the same folder structure and then change the notification to meet your needs.

   Some notifications can be edited via the {% link "Webmaster mode" ref_1xoeCJwy %}.
 Such notifications has a special **'Edit via Webmaster mode'** button under the **Body**.
   ![webmaster.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/webmaster.png)